 Barlow, Salem’s Lot (1979)

 Malachi was the right-hand man of child preacher Isaac in Children of the Corn.
 But in many ways, Malachi was the scarier of the two.
 Isaac made the rules, but Malachi enforced them.
-What makes him scary is his utter lack of emotion and empathy.
+What makes him scary is his utter lack of emotion or empathy.
 Malachi is not only willing to dish out any kind of punishment, but he is constantly looking for an excuse to do so.
-He will kill anyone if he is given the OK to do it and that coldness is what makes him the scariest character in the story.
+He will kill anyone if given the OK and that coldness is what makes him the scariest character in the story.

 Pet Sematary might be the scariest out of any film adaptation of King’s work.
-It works on a visceral level, it stays with you after you watch it, and it works especially well on an emotional level.
+It works on a visceral level, it stays with you after you watch it.
 It’s a haunting story in just about every way.
 The concept is scary from the beginning.
 It’s so simple, but it works so well.
-It’s natural to deal with the death of a cat run over in the road; but It feels less natural when the same thing happens to a three-year-old child.
+It’s natural to deal with the death of a cat run over in the road; but It feels less natural when it’s a three-year-old child that gets run over.
 Bringing Gage to the burial ground is the ultimate act of desperation and the result, to see a child that had been sweet and gentle hollowed out and replaced with something else… that’s absolutely horrifying.

-The twins are not necessarily the scariest thing about Stanley Kubrick’s The Shining, nor the woman in Room 237, the man in the dog costume or even Jack Nicholson as Jack Torrance.
+The twins are not necessarily the scariest aspect of Stanley Kubrick’s The Shining, nor the woman in Room 237, the man in the dog costume, or even Jack Torrance.
 What’s scary about The Shining is the Overlook.
-It’s responsible for everything that happens in the movie.
+It’s responsible for everything that happens in the film.
 It is a character unto itself.
-As such, it is one of the creepiest, most foreboding presences in any horror film.
+As such, it is one of the creepiest, most foreboding presences in any horror picture.
 It might not necessarily be what drives Jack insane in this version, but it supports that insanity.
 It feeds into it and unleashes it.
 The hotel has no real reason for driving Jack to murder his family, other than carrying on a tradition of making caretakers do the same.
 It simply exists as a powerful, supernatural force and remains one of the best manifestations of evil in film and literature alike.